 Note: Observing if the DUT has previously entered the COMPLETE ACKNOWLEDGE state can be most easily accomplished by any of three methods.
-By observing the transmission of a Next Page, if a Next Page exchange is required.
+First, by observing that the DUT has transmitted 6-8 FLPs after receiving the test sequence, followed by observing the transmission of a Next Page, if a Next Page exchange is required.
 By observing the transmission of the highest common denominator link signaling, if a link is to be established.
 Or timing the cessation of FLP transmission to the resumption of FLP transmission if a link is to be established, but no link signaling is provided to the DUT.
 In this last case, the gap should be link\fail\inhibit\timer + break\link\timer.